lyangmdrs/notitrans/README.md

 In this case **pt** is the code for Potuguese Language.
 You can see all the supported languages and their respective codes by typing `trans -R` in a terminal.

-To set the script to translate for Spanish, for example:
+To set the script to translate for Spanish :es:, for example:
 - notify-send -i emblem-default " Tradução:" "&#96;xsel -o | sed ':a;N;$!ba;s/\n/ /g' | trans -b -t **es**&#96;"